b9aurav/agentic-protocol-engine/APE_Technical_Design.md

 1. **Agent Layer:** Composed of containerized Llama Agent instances.
 These stateless containers handle the execution of user goals, maintaining temporary session state (JWTs, context) within the running process memory, and coordinating tool calls.
 2. **Protocol Mediation Layer:** The Docker Model Context Protocol (MCP) Gateway.
 This critical central component standardizes the communication format between the complex LLM Agents and the external HTTP services (both the SUT and the Cerebras endpoint).
-3. **Target Layer:** This encompasses the Cloud Application (System Under Test, SUT) and the Cerebras Llama 4 Scout Inference Engine, which provides the cognitive power.
+3. **Target Layer:** This encompasses the Cloud Application (System Under Test, SUT) and the Cerebras llama3.1-8b Inference Engine, which provides the cognitive power.

 The interaction protocols and performance expectations for these components are summarized below: